tim-harding/neophyte/README.md

 })

--- Alternatively, the guifont option is supported: vim.opt.guifont = "Cascadia Code PL:w10, Symbols Nerd Font, Noto Color Emoji"
+-- Alternatively, the guifont option is supported: vim.opt.guifont = 'Cascadia Code PL:w10, Symbols Nerd Font, Noto Color Emoji'

 -- There are also freestanding functions to set these options as desired.
 -- Below is a keymap for increasing and decreasing the font size: